sachin595/Gastrointestinal-Bleeding-Anomaly-Detection-Using-Autoencoders/README.md

 ## **Key Objectives**
 1. **Develop an autoencoder model** to identify bleeding or lesion images as anomalies using only normal images for training.
-2. **Evaluate the effectiveness** of the anomaly detection approach in detecting GI bleeding, aiming to reduce false positives while maintaining high sensitivity.
-3. **Investigate the potential** of using anomaly maps to locate bleeding areas within the image for added interpretability.
+2. **Investigate the potential** of using anomaly maps to locate bleeding areas within the image for added interpretability.

 ---